|

 The Client’s

-current aspiration is to achieve a
+aspiration was to achieve a

 Leadership in Energy and Environmental